La Section Photographique de l'Armée

 The SPA was led by Lieutenant Pierre Marcel Lévi and its headquarter was located on Rue de la Valois in Paris.
 The unit had a laboratory for the development of photographs, an archive and administration section.
 The photographers of the SPA were called opérateurs.
 They were recruited within the army, but could only join the unit if they were unfit for combat.
 The SPA employed 27 photographers at the end of 1917.
-Some of their names are still remembered because they made autochromes, like Paul Castelnau, Fernand Cuville and Jean-Baptiste Tournassoud.
+Some of their names are still remembered because they made autochromes, like Paul Castelnau, Fernand Cuville, Jean-Baptiste Tournassoud and Albert Samama Chikli.

 A photography mission to the battlefields was closely coordinated.
 The photographer was sent out on the initiative of the Ministry of War.
 Local commanders were informed about the arrival of the photographer and the army took care of the transport.
 On location the photographer was accompanied by an officer and was given detailed instructions on what to photograph.
 There was no free interpretation, which must have been hard for the photographers who were all professional photographers before the war.

 After the mission the photographer had to return to headquarters immediately.
 After developing the photographs, they determined if they were suitable for publication.
 The photographers were expected to keep notes of the scene and shooting date so this information could be archived with the photograph.